 Fidgets give your brain snack-sized distractions so that you can focus more clearly on your main task.
 This is explained by childrens’ education specialist Sydney Zentall, “an activity that uses a sense other than that required for the primary task – such as listening to music whilst reading a textbook – can enhance the primary task performance,” citing its special importance for children with ADHD.

 Research also suggests that fidgeting can increase attention and memory, highlighting the positively productive nature of distraction.

 Fidgets for Different Environments:

 One of our favourite fidgets in the office is the Jumbo Glittery Squishball; it’s pretty, sparkly and robust enough to survive extra stressful deadlines.
-I really like using it in my creative incubation sessions, as the rhythmic kneading motion helps me focus on my intergalactic creative mind journey (yes, I am part alien).
-It’s a great desk mate that’s also aesthetic to look at.
+I like using it in my creative incubation sessions, as the rhythmic kneading motion helps me focus on my intergalactic creative mind journey (yes, I am part alien).
+It’s an excellent deskmate that’s also aesthetic to look at.

 Classrooms can feel restrictive for many neurodivergent kids who struggle to sit still all day.
-Their behaviour could be easily written off as an aversion to learning, but in reality, they might just be averse to learning in a formal way.
-Therefore, fidgets can be a huge relief for kids who find themselves in formal learning environments.
+Their behaviour could be easily written off as an aversion to learning, but they might actually be averse to learning formally.
+Therefore, fidgets can be a massive relief for kids who find themselves in formal learning environments.